Louis-DR/j2gpp/README.md

 When exceptions are encountered during the execution of J2GPP - either in the template, the variables file loaders, or the variable adapter functions - it will display the errors gracefully including, if possible, an error message explaining the issue, and the traceback information to locate the issue in the template.

 The errors and warnings can occur in different steps of the execution of J2GPP.
 They are collected and displayed again at the end of the execution alongside an error and warning counter.
 Warnings are printed on the standard output `stdout` of the shell, while errors are printed on the error stream `stderr`.
-If errors occured, the J2GPP process will also return an error status.
+If errors occurred, the J2GPP process will also return an error status.

 ## API reference